 Female hair loss can have a devastating effect on a woman’s self-esteem and quality of life.
 Too often, female hair loss is not taken seriously by family or friends, or even by some medical professionals.
-Around half of all women will experience hair loss at some point in their lives.
+Although it is seen as less common for women than it is for men, around half of all women will experience hair loss at some point in their lives.

 As gradual hair loss is often associated with ageing, and temporary hair loss can occur as the result of hormonal changes, female hair loss can be dismissed as a ‘normal’ problem.
 Hair loss in women shouldn’t be overlooked until a diagnosis is made regarding the root of the issue.

 What is the Best Women’s Hair Loss Treatment?